erpc-io/eRPC/apps/consensus/README.md

 ## General notes
- * A replicated counter is implemented with the following constraints:
+ * A replicated key-value store is implemented with the following constraints:
+   * Only PUTs are supported
    * Only one client is allowed
    * Log compaction and cluster configuration change is not implemented
    * Leader failure is allowed, but the RPCs sent during leader election must